Azure/mec-app-solution-accelerator/README.md

 ### "Heavy EDGE" as the selected approach for this example application

-It's important to highlight that the selected approach for this example application is "centralized per EDGE site", what's called "Heavy Edge, so you have a single or few sets of EDGE compute servers/appliances on-premises, versus one compute-machine per camera or cluster of devices (such as NVDIA ORIN).
-Both are good approaches depending on the needs, but in this project we wanted to target the "global approach" which in most cases allows a lower cost because of a centralized management plus a smaller number of compute appliances because of shareing compute with Kubernetes scalability.
+It's important to highlight that the selected approach for this example application is "centralized per EDGE site", which is called **"Heavy Edge"**, so you have a single or few sets of EDGE compute servers/appliances on-premises in central places, versus **"Heavy User Equipment Edge"** which needs one compute-machine (such as NVDIA ORIN) per camera or cluster of IoT devices.

+With **"Heavy User Equipment Edge"** because you are placing the AI models compute besides the data source, then network bandwidth needed can be much lighter in the MEC's wireless network.

+However, in this project we wanted to target the "global approach" because in most cases allows a lower cost (TCO) because of a enabling a centralized management of the compute with a smaller number of compute appliances to manage because of sharing the compute with Kubernetes scalability (compute shared across many Kubernetes pods).

-Both approaches are shown below.
+Both approaches are good approaches depending on the needs and shown below.
 "Heavy EDGE" is therefore the selected approach for this example application.

 <img width="976" alt="image" src="https://user-images.githubusercontent.com/1712635/214955088-2d15fbfb-1548-4665-8145-59f301b0d70a.png">